UCSF-TI/tipcc-web/docs/about/specs.md

 **Total** |     **1168** |           |           |                   |                              |

 The head node specs: 12 cores, 2.4 GHz CPU, 128 GiB RAM.
-The local disk space is unique to each node and mounted as `/scratch/`.
+The [local disk space]({{ '/good-practices/using-local-scratch.html' | relative_url }}) is mounted as `/scratch/`, unique to each node and, and is much faster than any other disk on the cluster.
+Files older than 14 days are automatically removed.
 All nodes have AMD processors, except n14, and n29 which have Intel processors.
 Nodes n12 & n13 have Nvidia Tesla M2070 graphics processing units (GPUs) which are [CUDA 2.0 compute compatibility](https://en.wikipedia.org/wiki/CUDA#GPUs_supported).